hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ3: Bug Fixes (Section 3.3)

 In the third research question, we study the duration and the fixes of the bugs.
-Hence, we will produce Fig 13a, Fig 13b, and Fig 14.
-We will also print in the standard output the mean, median, standard deviation, max, and min per language for files number, lines number, and duration of the fixes.
+Hence, we produce Fig 13a, Fig 13b, and Fig 14.
+We also print in the standard output the mean, median, standard deviation, max, and min of files number, lines number, and duration of fixes.

 ```bash